Administrative

 Covenants

-Covenants Inspectors conduct community inspections every two weeks, where the Declaration of Covenants, Conditions and Restrictions (DCCRs) and the Design Committee rules are enforced.
+Covenants Specialists conduct community inspections every two weeks, where the Declaration of Covenants, Conditions and Restrictions (DCCRs) and the Design Committee rules are enforced.
 Anything seen during inspections that are contrary to the Covenants are cited by the inspector and the Homeowner is given time to bring the violation into compliance.
 Some Homeowners may feel as though they are being targeted or singled out when that is not the case.
 On average, our staff inspects around 400-600 houses on inspection days.
 The Inspectors cite for what they can see, and each property with a visible violation will be cited for that violation.

 All speed limits are designated by the City and County.
 Ewa by Gentry and Gentry Homes do not have authority to change or reduce speed limit signs.
 Any request for speed limit regulation can be submitted through the City and County.